Thursday, September 12, 2019

 Thanks to the generosity of library supporters, the sold-out 2018 gala raised over $585,000 for the Vancouver Public Library in its inaugural year!
 We are ready to continue in the spirit of giving with another exciting gala program for 2019.

 This year’s Gala will celebrate the crucial role that early literacy plays in enabling young people to reach their full potential.
-The Gala will raise funds to expand and enhance the spaces and programs for children at Vancouver Public Library’s 21 branches across the city – including the Central Children’s Library which serves hundreds of thousands of young people each year.
+The Gala will raise funds to expand and enhance the spaces and programs for children and teens at Vancouver Public Library which serves hundreds of thousands of young people each year.
 These funds will help ensure that all children have access to spaces, programming and tools to support their lifelong learning and literacy needs.
-The Vancouver Public Library system welcomes over 6.3 million visitors each year, with nearly two million people coming Central Library.
+The Vancouver Public Library system welcomes over 6.3 million visitors each year, with nearly two million people using the facilities at Central Library.
 In 2018, 70% of Vancouver residents accessed VPL collections, services and spaces.
 Our library is Canada’s most-visited major urban library on a per capita basis.

 We look forward to having you become a part of our story

-If you would like to join us as a sponsor or receive more information about the event, please contact Holly Patterson at firstname.lastname@example.org or at 604-331-4110.
+If you would like to join us as a sponsor or table partner, or receive more information about the event, please contact Holly Patterson at firstname.lastname@example.org or at 604-331-4110.

 Vancouver Public Library (VPL) has been dedicated to meeting the lifelong learning, reading and information needs of Vancouver residents for more than 100 years, and is the most-visited major urban library per capita in Canada.
 Millions of children, families and adults have benefited from VPL services, resources and programs, and the demand continues to grow.
 Vancouver Public Library unleashes our city’s potential to grow, advance, innovate, and improve.
 It is the only place in our community where every person – regardless of their life circumstances – has the opportunity to learn, participate, connect, and contribute.